QHofmann/BOAT/README.md

 ```

 ### **4. Initialize the BOAT Problem**
-Modify the boat_config to include your dynamic and hyper-gradient methods, as well as model and variable details.
+Modify the boat_config to include your gradient mapping and numerical approximation methods, as well as model and variable details.

 ```python
 # Initialize the problem